 The other criteria listed below contain a points weighting.
 Places will be allocated to children with the most points, which are cumulative if several criteria are satisfied.
 Words and phrases defined in the appendix to this document are shown in bold.
-1. The child's place of residence is within the catchment area, previously defined by the local authority when the school was Voluntary Controlled.
-(A street list of this area is available for viewing in the school office).

-10 points

-2. The child's place of residence is outside the catchment area, previously defined by the local authority when the school was Voluntary Controlled, but within the Ancient Parish of St. Mary the Virgin & All Souls, Bulwell.
-(A street list of this area is available for viewing in the school office).

-8 Points

-3. Whether the child will have a sibling/siblings in the school at the time of entering the school the following point score will apply:

-4 Points

-4. Whether the child and family attends the parish church of St. Mary the Virgin & All Souls, Bulwell or the parish church of St. John the Divine, Bulwell; as these are allocated in order, applicants will be required to state on a supplementary form whether as worshippers they are:
+- The child's place of residence is within the Ancient Parish of Wilford.
+(A map of this area is available for viewing in the school office).
+9 Points - 2 Whether the child will have a sibling in the school at the time of entering the school.
+5 Points - 3 Whether the family attends a Church of England or another Christian Church; as these are allocated in order applicants will be required to state on a supplementary form whether as worshippers they are:

 (a) at the heart of, 4 Points

 (b) attached to, or 3 Points

-(c) is known to , the parish church.
-2 Points
+(c) is known to 2 Points